YipengHu/MPHY0043/README.md

 [MONAI](https://monai.io/) is also used, with many dedicated deep learning functionalities designed for medical applications.

 ### Development tools
 [Jupyter Notebook](https://jupyter.org/) and [Anaconda/Conda](https://www.anaconda.com/products/individual) are frequently used in most tutorials and will be required for the assessed group work and coursework.
-Follow the [instructions]() to set them up on your machine.
+Follow the [Development Tools](docs/dev_tools.md) to set them up on your machine.

 Although not required, it is ecouraged to use [Git](https://git-scm.com/) with this repository.
-Tutorials for its basic uses are also widely available, e.g. [xxx]().
+Tutorials for its basic uses are also widely available, e.g. [Work with Git](https://weisslab.cs.ucl.ac.uk/YipengHu/mphy0030/-/blob/main/docs/dev_env_git.md) used in MPHY0030.

 ## 2. Tutorials